EstiNet/EstiConsole/README.md

 ###202

-Sent back to client if both the category and the Cliote Name isn't recognized.
+Sent back to client if the directory requested is a file.

 ##3xx